 Key Person Insurance

-Protects the business by providing a lump sum if a key person (often the owner) dies or becomes permanently incapacitated.
+Protects the business by providing a lump sum if a key individual - often the owner - dies or becomes permanently disabled.

-• The business owns the policy and pays the premiums, which may be tax-deductible
+• The business typically owns the policy and pays the premiums, which may be tax deductible

-• Sum insured is typically based on the key person's contribution to business revenue
+• Sum insured is usually based on the key person's contribution to business revenue and profit

-• Particularly important for businesses where one person is the primary revenue generator
+• Particularly important for businesses where one or two people generate most of the income

 Tips for Self-Employed Australians

-Practical tips to help self-employed Australians get the right insurance protection for themselves and their business.
+Practical tips to help self-employed Australians get the right insurance protection for themselves, their families, and their businesses.

 1